purdue-cs193-spring-2020/homework-1-thakur22429s/index.md

 # thakur22429s's First CS193 Homework

-- CS193 is a reallyu helpful class as it connects better because of the fact that it is run by the USB
+- CS193 is a really helpful class as it connects better with the students because of the fact that it is run by the USB
 - The class atmosphere is always comfortable and interactive
 - The instructors focus on clearing doubts and queries rather than lecturing textbook concepts